 6. Avoid putting large amounts of oil into your hair.
 Coconut oil is a popular treatment [lately], but it can slightly pull out semi-permanent hair color.

-7. Use sunscreen in your hair [or products with SPF] if you’ll be spending a lot of time in the sun.
-The sun can lift out color the same way old newspapers fade in the sun.
+7. Use sunscreen in your hair [or products with SPF] if you’ll spend a lot of time in the sun.
+The sun can lift out the color the same way old newspapers fade in the sun.

 All Things Hair: How will chocolate mauve hair work for different skin tones?

 Hannah Edelman: The warmth of the chocolate brown tones will work well with warm [undertones], and mauve is a cool-toned color that works well with cooler skin tones.
-If you have a neutral skin tone, you already know you can do anything.
+You already know you can do anything if you have a neutral skin tone.
 So it can be adjusted for any skin tone!
 Cool skin?
 Ask for an ashy brown.
 Warm skin?
 Stick with the chocolatey shades.
 Although, I believe in doing with makes you happy, regardless of what “goes with” your skin.
 Confidence goes with any complexion.